Emulation of baryonic effects on the matter power spectrum and constraints from galaxy cluster data: Introduction

 \section{Introduction}

 The next generation of cosmological surveys will not only lead to a massive increase of data but also allow us to push towards smaller cosmological scales.
 While these scales may carry new information regarding the underlying cosmology, they are at the same time strongly nonlinear and affected by astrophysical phenomena, making them very challenging to model.
-One of the main concerns in that respect are active galactic nuclei (AGN) expelling large amounts of gas into the intergalactic medium (IGM).
-Such AGN feedback processes cannot be modelled from first principles, and they have been shown to alter the clustering signal at scales relevant for cosmology \cite{VanDaalen2011,semboloni2011quantifying,harnois2015baryons,huang2019modelling}.
+One of the main concerns in that respect \RefReport{is} active galactic nuclei (AGN) expelling large amounts of gas into the intergalactic medium (IGM).
+Such AGN feedback processes cannot be modelled from first principles, and they have been shown to alter the clustering signal at scales relevant \RefReport{to} cosmology \cite{VanDaalen2011,semboloni2011quantifying,harnois2015baryons,huang2019modelling}.

 Based on various cosmological simulations, it has been shown that baryonic (AGN) feedback leads to a suppression of the matter power spectrum of order 10 percent at non-linear scales, i.e. wave-modes beyond $k\sim0.3$ h/Mpc \cite{chisari2019modelling}.
-While most simulations predict a similar general trend, they do not agree between each other at the quantitative level.
-This should, however, not come as a surprise, since AGN feedback processes are included via different sub-grid models into the simulations.
-On top of that, the model parameters are usually tuned to reproduce key galaxy properties without specific focus on effects relevant for cosmology.
+While most simulations predict a similar general trend, they do not agree \RefReport{with} each other at the quantitative level.
+This should, however, not come as a surprise, since AGN feedback processes are included via different sub-grid models \RefReport{in} the simulations.
+On top of that, the model parameters are usually tuned to reproduce key galaxy properties without a specific focus on effects relevant \RefReport{to} cosmology.

 The specific connection between AGN feedback parameters and cosmology was first investigated using the suites of hydro-dynamical simulations {\tt OWLS} \cite{schaye2010physics} and {\tt cosmo-OWLS} \cite{le2014towards,mccarthy2014thermal}.
 These simulations revealed that the strength of the feedback ejection has a direct influence on the matter power spectrum and on the amount of gas within haloes.
 The latter can be directly measured using X-ray observations of individual galaxy groups and clusters.
 As a consequence, the AGN sub-grid model parameters in simulations can be directly tuned to X-ray observations, a strategy pursued for the cosmological simulation suite {\tt BAHAMAS} \cite{Mccarthy2017TheCosmology,Mccarthy2018TheFormation}.